PhD Comprehensive-II (depth)

 Purpose and outcome

 The PhD Comprehensive-II tests the student's preparedness to pursue thesis research.
 It is an oral presentation of a Research Proposal (not a Thesis Proposal) together with questioning by the Advisory Committee.
-The examination is normally held in camera.
+The examination is normally held on-camera/virtually.
 The candidate should convince the committee that the chosen research area is suitable and demonstrate an appropriate breadth of knowledge in the chosen area.
 The committee should decide if there is a thesis topic in the area and whether the candidate is capable of completing such a thesis.
 It is not required that the student should have already obtained new, publishable results in the proposed area.
 Also, a detailed thesis proposal is not part of the Comp II exam.
 The result of the examination can be either (1) pass or (2) fail and retake later.
 The committee reports the results to the student and to the Graduate Committee; in case (2) the report details the reasons for failure and what needs to be done to satisfy the committee.

 PhD Comp-II Requirement - Link provides further details for preparing the PhD Comp-II exam.